+How is your current social selling strategy working for you?
 We believe that showing is better than telling.
 When we let you in on what we're doing, it's easier for you to connect with and make sense of the content.
 On top of that, it confirms to you that we practice what we preach, which should be important to you no matter what you're buying.
 If a company doesn't use its own products and services or practice its teachings, what does that tell you about the company?

 We've been harping on it all month, but the fact remains that you can't sell anything without a customer.
 People have different motivations for buying products and services - they need it, they want it, it saves them time, it does something they can't do - so the sooner you understand that not all of your customers are the same, the more successful you'll become.
 Because at the end of the day, you're not just selling to one kind of customer, you're selling to little groups of people that are tied together by their persona.

 Bob the Business Owner - Bob is the owner of a newly opened recruitment firm.
 He knows that he needs new leads and is interested in digital marketing because of the relatively low cost-per-lead of some tactics.
-Bob doesn't have a lot of time to dedicate to marketing because he's busy running the business and his budget is fairly small.
+Bob doesn't have a lot of time to dedicate to marketing because he's busy running the business, and his budget is relatively small.
 Bob is relatively active on social media since it's a good channel for his industry.

-Carl the C-Suite Executive - Carl is one of the key decision makers for a very large corporation.
-His company has various marketing needs but there's also a ton of competition for his business.
+Carl the C-Suite Executive - Carl is one of the key decision-makers for a very large corporation.
+His company has various marketing needs, but there's also a ton of competition for his business.
 Carl is the whale that every marketing company desires but he's a tough one to land.

-Our personas go a little more in-depth than the above but these three customer-types give you a general idea of what we mean.
+Our personas go a little more in-depth than the above but these three customer types give you a general idea of what we mean.
 From here, everything else we do will be slightly different, depending on which persona we are targeting.
 How many different detailed personas can you come up with for your business?

 Find Potential Customers

-The next step in the social selling process is find your customers, which can vary based on which persona you're after.
-As a very general example, Bob the Business owner is pretty likely to have set up a Facebook page because it's quick and easy (whether he's active is a different story).
+The next step in the social selling process is to find your customers, which can vary based on which persona you're after.
+As a very general example, Bob the Business owner, is pretty likely to have set up a Facebook page because it's quick and easy (whether he's active is a different story).
 Carl the Executive is, at the very least, going to have a LinkedIn profile because that's the most popular network among "professionals".
-Monica the Marketing manager is probably the most socially active persona across all networks, but we're guessing that Twitter will be where she's most engaged and likely to connect.
+Monica the Marketing manager, is probably the most socially active persona across all networks, but we're guessing that Twitter will be where she's most engaged and likely to connect.
 So, here's one way we set out to find Monica on Twitter:

 This exercise can be executed for all major social networks with both free and paid tools.
 If you aren't doing this, you aren't even trying.
 Go out and find those customers and start gathering information that's vital to the next step in the process.